Sherwin Williams Extra White is a paint color that I quite often address in most of my color reviews.

 It has an LRV of 83!

-Grab a sample stick-on square of Ceiling Bright White here to see how the color will look in your living spaces.
+Grab sample stick-on squares of these two colors here to see how the color will look in your living spaces.

 Where to Use Extra White?